mclemente/fvtt-condition-lab-triggler/README.md

 It's not enough to _show_ your players when they're poisoned, you want to really drive it home by linking the condition so they can wallow in misery as they fail their ability checks.

-This gadget creates a dynamo-powered link between status effect icons and reference entries (Journal, Item, or compendium) with further info on that status effect.
+This feature allows you to create your own status effects and link them to reference entries (Journal, Item, or compendium) with further info on that status effect.

 </details>